edwardvmills/NURBSlib_EVM/Tutorial 0.02 ControlGrid44 and CubicSurface44 - page 05.md

 ####-24-

 Hide all the sketches.
-We noew see the ControlPoly4 objects we just created.
+We now see the ControlPoly4 objects we just created.

 ![37](https://github.com/edwardvmills/NURBSlib_EVM/blob/master/Tutorial%20Models/ControlGridd44%20and%20CubicSurface44/ControlGrid44%20and%20CubicSurface44%2037.png?raw=true)